AleziaKurdis/places-fed/README.md

 So here’s the experimental application (I named it "Places" to avoid any confusion with the built-in « Explore » app.)

 Here's the url of the script to run the application : https://aleziakurdis.github.io/places-fed/places.js
-(To install in ??? interface: Edit > Running Scripts...
+(To install in "Overte" interface: Edit > Running Scripts...
 Load scripts from url)

 Next, you will find the list of the different features or changes that have been put in this prototype and the reasons why they have been designed like this: